What are Active Directory Servers?

 - Many a times, programs authenticate using Active Directory.
 For instance, a Citrix XenApp server is configured to use a specific user account when accessing its backend datastore.
 If the credentials of this account are modified, every time the Citrix server contacts its datastore, an invalid login will be registered in Active Directory.

 - Many organizations implement Active Directory in a redundant configuration.
-If replication across Active Directory servers is not working correctly, one of the Active Directory servers could have the old credentials for a user account.
+If replication across Active Directory servers is not working correctly, one of the AD servers could have the old credentials for a user account.
 When the user logs in, this can result in a login failure.

 - Users these days access their systems from multiple devices.
 Password information is stored in each of these devices.
 When a user changes his password, all of the devices have to be updated with the new password.
 If the changes are not done correctly on all the devices, invalid logins will occur.